TCO Certified, generation 11

 Improve working conditions

-Extending proactive work to display panel factories
+Extending proactive work to PCB mainboard factories

 Responsibly sourced minerals